VishnuNanilal/real-estate-project/README.md

 - [x] Implement a client side newly marked property sales.(Recent properties)

 - [ ] When time is over the payment should be made and marked land owner info should be changed to bought person

+//FRONT END
+- [ ] Sign In and Register Modal
+- [ ] Home page should have :
+        left half tabs
+        Right hald map
+- [ ] Left half tabs should have: Recent properties, Add new property,
+- [ ] User Dashboard: Displays user-specific information such as active bids, listed properties, etc.
+- [ ] Seller Dashboard: Specialized dashboard for sellers to manage their properties and see bidding statuses.
+- [ ] Admin Dashboard: Specialized dashboard for admins to approve new properties, bids, and perform other admin tasks.
+- [ ] Notifications: Displays user notifications about bids, property approvals, etc.
+- [ ] Settings: Allows users to change account settings.

 ## API Endpoints